Léon Motchane Chair holder since 1979

 After pioneering contributions on operator algebras, Alain Connes developed an ambitious programme aimed at founding a "noncommutative geometry".

-Alain Connes’ research activity in 2019 focused on algebraic geometry and Segal’s Γ-rings, as well as the role of spectral realisation and Hilbertian interpretation of local contributions to the Riemann-Weil formula.
+The research activity of Alain Connes in 2019 focused on algebraic geometry and Segal’s Γ-rings, as well as the role of spectral realisation and Hilbertian interpretation of local contributions to the Riemann-Weil formula.

 Aimé Berthé prize of the Académie des sciences (1975)